UberGuidoZ/Flipper/Sub-GHz/Gas_Sign/ReadMe.md

 Captured remote is [GL-OIL-RF](https://olympianled.com/product/gas-price-changer-rf-remote-control-gl-oil-rf/).
 The [PDF manual](https://github.com/UberGuidoZ/Flipper/blob/main/Sub-GHz/Gas_Sign/Manual_GL-OIL-RF.pdf) is also available and contains programming instructions.

+Use the `Edit_mode.sub` to enable editing, then you can use the other SUB files for programming.
+See the manual above.

 More work on this to be done!
 These captures are locked to the 20110120 code but can be [physically changed](https://olympianled.com/changing-remote-code/):

 ```